alist-org/docs/docs/guide/advanced/backup.md

 >
 > Recovery: Backup files before recovery
 >
-> Cover: Select coverage when recovery, and will cover the user information
+> Override: Select override when recovery, and will override the user information

 ![](/img/advanced/backup.png)